-Satanic Sommelier: We recommend smoking something while you finish a cheap bottle of California red.
+Satanic Sommelier: We recommend smoking something while you finish a cheap bottle of California red before watching this after midnight.
 A Cult film even cult film fans may not have heard of.
 What the hell can we even say about this one?
-Simon is a Californian sorcerer who lives in a storm sewer.
-He befriends a male prostitute and…. oh, hell.
+Simon is a Californian sorcerer who lives in a storm sewer who befriends a male prostitute and…. oh, hell.
 Just watch it when you’re drunk or stoned!

 Whatever you say, Honey.
 Simon, King of the Witches.

 Satanic Sommelier: Incense and peppermint schnapps.
 What a title!
 Claimed to be a favorite film of Tim Burton.
 A Satanic ritual performed by hippies using the dried blood of Dracula himself brings Christopher Lee back to (from?) the Undead… or… is it the un-undead at this point??
 Just as in the previous year’s Taste the Blood of Dracula!

 - Tripping hippies go gothic!
 Dracula AD 1972

 The early 70’s were a time when dabbling in occultism and black magic were de rigueur.
 Peter Cushing is present as a descendent of Van Helsing, of course.

 With more than a touch of evil, Orson Welles gives us Necromancy